-Involvement in progressive research can truly enhance your undergraduate career.
-Whether you plan to attend graduate school, a professional school, or to work in industry, a lab experience will expand your understanding of what you learn in the classroom and strengthen your problem solving skills.
+Involvement with ongoing research can truly enhance your undergraduate career.
+Whether you plan to attend graduate school, a professional school, or to work in industry, a lab or field research experience will expand your understanding of what you learn in the classroom and strengthen your problem solving skills.
 It will also develop your ability to work both independently and with others in the lab group.
-Additionally, you will make contacts with faculty members, graduate students, and post-doctoral fellows who can guide your future career decisions.
+Additionally, you will make contacts with faculty members, graduate students, and post-doctoral fellows who can help guide your future career decisions.

 We have a very active undergraduate research program.
-Many (75%) Penn State biology majors work with highly distinguished faculty in the Biology and other partner departments on may major problems that affect us and our society today: evolutionary genomics; ecological relationships; infectious disease Students work in lab settings during the regular semesters and in the summer.
+Many Penn State biology majors work with faculty in the Biology and other partner departments on problems that affect society today: ecological effects of climate change; infectious diseases; evolutionary genomics.
+Research experiences are extremely varied depending on the lab you are working with and your interests.
+Undergraduates work in research labs during the regular academic year, over the summer, or both.